 How to Find a Sipadan Dive Shop

-There are no longer resorts based on the island – divers looking for a Sipadan dive shop must either stay at neighboring Mabul or Kapalai Islands in Borneo, which are home to most of the dive shops that offer trips to the park.
-For those on more of a budget, accommodation is available in the cheaper area of Semporna and day boats also leave from there for day dive trips to Sipadan.
+There are no longer resorts based on the island of Sipadan.
+Divers looking for a Sipadan dive resort must stay on the neighboring Mabul or Kapalai Islands.
+These two locations are home to most of the dive shops that offer trips to the park.
+For those on a budget, accommodation is available on the mainland in the city of Semporna and day boats also leave from there for day dive trips to Sipadan.

 Diving in the Sipadan area is strictly regulated and operated on a permit basis.
-Only 120 divers per day are allowed, and all dives must be conducted between 6am and 4pm – no night diving is allowed.
+Only 254 divers per day are allowed (a minimum of an Advanced Open Water Diver certification is required), and all dives must be conducted between 6am and 4pm – no night diving is allowed.
 Due to the limited number of permits available per day, booking with your chosen Sipadan dive shop in advance is essential.
 Permits are sold to operators who then in turn allocate them to guests.
 It is not recommended to arrive in the area without a prior booking.
-It may be that if you can wait around for a few days, an operator may be able to free up a pass for you, but it could take longer or, in peak season, it may not be possible at all for the Sipadan dive shops to arrange a permit for you.
+It may be that if you can wait around for a few days, an operator may be able to free up a pass for you, but it could take longer or, in peak season, it may not be possible at all for the Sipadan dive shops to arrange a permit for you on arrival.

 sipadan clown fish